February 26, 2019

 In-house copywriters are typically hired from a local pool of applicants.
 They conduct most of their work from the company office and are generally full-time employees.
 They receive benefits and perks including health insurance and retirement plans.
 The benefit of in-house workers is that they are easier to communicate with than freelancers.

+Whether you're looking for an expert copywriter with a Bachelor's or Master's degree or someone who can writer catchy, engaging tunes using just a high school diploma, writers offer a range of benefits for your company.
 The first thing copywriters do is increase your visibility.
 They write content with marketing objectives in mind to help get your products in front of the right people.
 They can identify your target audience and create content that drives sales.

 Copywriters use their skill set to help increase your conversion rate, thus boosting sales.
 They create email marketing campaigns and product descriptions that encourage consumers to purchase your products or services.
 They also work closely with creative departments to develop new ways to attract the interest of potential customers while encouraging loyalty from repeat customers.
+In addition, a good writer uses their copywriting skills can create content for sales pages, sales letters, webinars, podcasts, tweets, and jingles, all aimed at boosting your profile.

-Copywriters are talented enough to adjust their voice and tone to fit your branding and company personality.
+Freelancing copywriters are talented enough to adjust their voice and tone to fit your branding and company personality.
 They can create website copy that demonstrates your knowledge and expertise in the industry.
 Consistent, excellent content can help establish your B2B or B2C business as a thought leader over the long term.
 They can also take a different approach and adapt the voice of the content to suit different content channels—from the laid-back and fun social media platforms to more serious conferences or industry reports.

 Not sure if you can afford a copywriter or simply want to implement a few of their tricks into your content creation?
 Use this copywriting guide to optimize your existing content or create new pieces that boost sales.